josephhilby/FreshlyGround/docs/00_index.md

 # FreshlyGround Language & Compiler Reference

-This section documents the complete FreshlyGround language and compiler stack, from raw source text to executable targets (JVM and WebAssembly).
+This section documents the complete FreshlyGround language and compiler stack, from raw source text to executable targets (JVM, Hack, and WebAssembly).
 Each layer is built strictly from the layer below it, forming a clear abstraction ladder from syntax to semantics to machine execution.

 Language layers define surface structure and meaning (grammar, AST, scope, and types).
 Backend layers define execution